briocodes/briocodes/README.md

 * An enthusiastic Software Engineer, specialized in **Mobile Development**, with a passion for building scalable Mobile Apps.

-* Mostly working with: Java • Android • Kotlin • Firebase.
+* Mostly working with: Java • Android • Kotlin.
 * Passionate about Open Source and community contributions.
 * Constantly learning to become a better version of myself.
 * Fun fact: In love with Piano and Guitar.